thegamingden/the-ends-of-the-matrix/src/crunch/equipment.md

 The base availabilities and costs are those of cybernetic senses from SR4 and Augmentation.
-Note that the senses available as cyberware take sensory information in at full simsense levels, and that mere 20th century cameras are much cheaper.
+Note that the senses available as cyberware take sensory information in at full SimSense levels, and that mere 20th century cameras are much cheaper.
 Drones *can* get multiple sets of single sense types and toggle between them.